pantheon-systems/documentation/source/content/guides/local-development/02-configuration.md

 ### Via SFTP CLI

-SFTP is slower, but easier for some to use:
+SFTP is slower method, but easier for some to use:

 1. Click **Connection Info** to get your SFTP login credentials.

  You will see your connection credentials and a link to connect directly with your preferred client.